-County Units with Minor-Low Units with Minor-High Units with Major-Low Units with Major-High Units with Severe Wayne 13,424 7,575 2,429 601 18
+County Units with

+Minor-Low Minor-High Major-Low Major-High Severe

+Wayne 13,424 7,575 2,429 601 18

 Public Housing and Affordable Housing

 The following section provides tables for documenting any damages to HUD-assisted Multifamily Housing.
 MEDC reached out to local governments and housing authorities on July 18, 2022 to confirm any damages from the qualifying disasters, but no damages have been identified at the date of this publication.
 MEDC will update the tables when data becomes available.
 Through consultations with local governments impacted by the 2020 disasters, there are reports of damage to multifamily housing including a senior living facility, but at the time of publication MEDC has not received information about the project's financing.